api-search/rules/README.md

   property type for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/source-control/github.html" target="_blank">GitHub repositories</a> more via API Evangelist.
-message: Has a GitHub repository.
+message: Has a GitHub Repository
 severity: info
 given:
   - $.apis.*.properties.*